Policies and Procedures

 Internet, emails, storage of Documents and children’s records and images

-Any access by the children to the Internet will be fully supervised by the nursery staff, web sites will be checked previous to use to ensure appropriateness for children in our care.
+Any access by the children to the Internet will be fully supervised by the nursery staff, web sites will be checked before use to ensure appropriateness for children in our care.

-Staff access is monitored and computers are protected by passwords, staff must seek permission from the nursery managers to access emails and any other stored document.
-All devices are kept securely ( stored in a locked office) with data protection requirements adhered to.
+Staff access is monitored, and computers are protected by passwords, staff must seek permission from the nursery managers to access emails and any other stored document.
+All devices are kept securely (stored in a locked office) with data protection requirements adhered to.
+Staff may request to access learning journals in their own homes, for the purpose of completing record keeping, in this event permission must be sought and only the password protected Journal can be accessed.
+Additional measures must be ensured including an automatic log out screen, logging out and changing passwords frequently. no paperwork documents can leave the premises,

 Children’s images uploaded to the computer for education purposes i.e. children’s records or project work will be monitored and removed after use.